waltherg/backup.waltherg.github.io/blog/_posts/2013-07-26-javascript-fetch-element-depending-on-url.md

 In my current solution, `eval` is only run once we are certain that the current page is an article -- so `eval` is only evoked when it really needs to be.

-If there is an alternative solution that does not use `eval` is yet to be seen.
+If there is an alternative solution that does not use `eval` I would be delighted to hear from you!

 In the meantime, please feel free to extend the list of journals and hosts that are supported by [articlEnhancer](http://waltherg.github.io/articlEnhancer/)